Desiwah/PulseMatch/privacy_policy.md

 We do **not** share, sell, or disclose your data to any third parties.
 The data is only accessible to the bot developer for the purpose of operating and maintaining the bot.

-We are not affiliated with Discord, Valve (Steam), or RAWG.
+We are not affiliated with Discord, Valve (Steam), or IGDB/Twitch.
 Use of their services is governed by their own privacy policies.

 ---